AnonymousRendezvous/CyberShield/README.md

 Input any person's full name under "Query:" (Please input the person's full name for better results)

-Input any additional information about the person under "Any other information: "
+Input a known keyword associated with the person under "Any other information: ".
+If nothing, simply leave it blank.

 For "Any other information: ", type in complete sentences and don't use acronyms, do also remember to spell out full nouns and watch your intensifiers.